EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ## First Time Setup

-To install EOSIO binaries and their dependencies run the `first_time_setup.sh` script located in the `vt-blockchain-bootcamp-starter` directory
+To install EOSIO binaries and their dependencies run the `first_time_setup.sh` script located in the `vt-blockchain-bootcamp-starter` directory.

 ### If on Mac OS X